PythonicCafe/dokku-prerender/README.md

 - `whitelist`: Render only pages from domains in `ALLOWED_DOMAINS`

+## Utilities

+The directory `utils` has some useful Python scripts:

+- `warmup_cache.py`: from a prerender instance URL and a text file with URLs, this script will request all these URLs to the prerender server, so you end up with all of them cached.
+- `refresh_facebook_cache.py`: scrape [Facebook Share Debugger](https://developers.facebook.com/tools/debug/) to
+  refresh URLs from a text file.
+Will help creating previews when people share your links.

 ## Configuring Nginx

 If you're serving your static file on Nginx, you'll need to configure it to proxy the robot requests through your